ans-group/student-activity-powerapp-azure-template/README.md

 2. From the top menu select the environment that the solution will be deployed into, this is the one we created earlier.

-3. Click on the **StudentActivity** solution, then find **Send email on new Request** in the list of solution components and click on it.
+3. Click on the **ANS_StudentActivity** solution, then find **Send email on new Request** in the list of solution components and click on it.
 This will open a Power Automate window.

 4. On the top menu click on **Edit**, each component in the Flow will be displaying a warning triangle click on the top component, to open it.